Home

 Read All About It

-Article On Pasta
+Restaurant Article on Pasta

-About Pasta - General Information
+About Pasta –

-I remember introducing Fettuccine Alfredo to my small town American restaurant customers over twenty years ago.
+I remember introducing Fettuccine Alfredo to my small town American restaurant customers over thirty years ago.
 The first night I didn't sell any.
-The next evening my servers sold "noodles in a delicious garlic cream sauce."
-I sold out!
-We've come a long way!

-About Pasta - What It Is and How It Is Made
+What It Is and How It Is Made

 The word "pasta" is Italian for paste, meaning a combination of flour and water.